-Dogs at Camp
+Dogs at camp

-All dogs brought to a field trip are to be kept on a leash at all times.
-The permits issued to the Club by Parks Victoria and the Forest Service stipulate that dogs must be on a leash at all times.
-This also applies while out detecting.
+The permits issued to the Club by the governing authorities stipulate that all dogs brought to field trips must be kept on a leash at all times; this also applies while out detecting.
 It is the responsibility of the dog owner to collect and properly dispose of their dog's droppings.

 There are some camps where dogs are not allowed.
-This is normally noted on the map for the camp in the newsletter.
-A dog may not be brought into a National Park - including being in your car.
+This is normally noted in the newsletter under the camp map; however it is the dog owner's responsibility to check current regulations.
+A dog may not be brought into most National and State parks - including being in your car.